dams/dams.github.com/_drafts/io_socket_timeout.markdown

 ## Intro ##

-It's been a long time since last time I blogged, roughly one year.
+It's been a long time since last time I blogged, more than one year.
 That was for various reasons, one of them being that I changed job to work at Booking.com (awesome company) roughly at that time.
-Anyway, I'll try to catch up with things I've been working on, so expect some more blog posts soon, yay!
+Anyway, I'll try to catch up with things I've been working on, so expect some more blog posts soon.

 The `IO::Socket::Timeout` idea came from a recurrent requirement.
 I was then working on `Bloomd::Client` (see blog post here), `Redis` (see blog post here),